 Ana Dorrego became a director on March 15, 2015.
 She has been working at the Santander Group since 2000, mainly in the Financial Planning and Corporate Development department, coordinating the Group's planning processes and following up on the different Santander Group units and projects.
-She is also director at CACEIS since December 2019.
 She was director of E-business development for the Santander Group and previously she was a corporate client relationship manager and commercial director of transactional banking at Bankinter.
 Ms. Dorrego holds a degree in Business Administration from the Universidad Pontificia de Comillas ICAI-ICADE, and a master's degrees in Business Administration from Deusto University - Bilbao, Spain, and Adolfo Ibañez, Miami/Chile.